aiidalab/aiidalab-on-azure/README.md

 3. Decide on a **hostname** for your deployment.

+   _Note: In case that you do not intend to configure a domain name, e.g., for testing purposes, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when you are creating the deployment directory._

    This will be a domain where you can access your AiiDAlab deployment, e.g., `aiidalab.contoso.com`.
    It is important that you have control over the DNS setting for the associated domain, in this case `contoso.com`.
    Please see the section on DNS-zones for automated DNS configuration.

-   _Note: In case that you do not intend to configure a domain name, e.g., for testing purposes, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when you are creating the deployment directory._

 4. _(optional)_ Create an **external application for authentication**

+   _Note: For a testing deployment, the easiest is to use the default native authentication option.
+This does not require any setup, unlike the Github authentication which requires a public domain name and an OAuth application to be configured._

    By default, this template uses the native authenticator for user authentication, meaning that the JupyterHub itself will allow users to create an account and maintain the user database.
    However, there are other options, please see our section on [user authentication](#user-authentication) for an overview of alternative methods.